nondescryptid/opendoc-state-court-judgments/2019_SGDC_40/report.md

 ## (3)   Procurement of the Accused’s urine specimens

 16     PW2 Station Inspector Edmund Lim Chin Tat (“SI Edmund”) testified the Accused was arrested by a team of CNB officers at about 12.40 pm on the 12/3/2018, at the lift lobby of Block 3 Jalan Bukit Merah.
 This occurred after they had found the Accused looking suspicious as he had a “drug addict’s cutting” and demeanour, including having a shrunken face.
 The officers had screened the Accused and discovered that he had a history of drug offences.
 A bottle of Procodin was found in the Accused’s possession, together with the Accused’s mobile phone.
-The Accused was then brought back to Tanglin Police Division, together with his bottle of Procodin[\[note: 4\]](#Ftn_4).
+The Accused was then brought back to Tanglin Police Division, together with his bottle of Procodin[^4].

 17     According to PW3 Sergeant Loh Kok Kiang (“Sgt Loh”), the Accused was then escorted to the toilet to procure his urine specimen in a master bottle.
 The urine was then poured from the master bottle to two smaller bottles, and the remaining urine in the master bottle was siphoned into a test tube by the Instant Urine Test (IUT) operator, PW4 Staff Sergeant Tan Yan Ping (“SSgt Tan”), and then tested with the IUT machine.
 The two smaller bottles with the Accused’s urine were then temporarily sealed in a Ziploc bag and handed to the Accused.
 When the Accused’s urine was tested positive for benzopdiazepines and opiates using the IUT machine (see P5), the two smaller bottles were removed from the Ziploc bag and they were sealed with HSA labels bearing the Accused’s name, signature, NRIC number and the HSA marking number.
 Scotch tape was pasted on the HSA label.
 Sgt Loh said that it was not possible to open the two bottles without breaking the labels pasted on each bottle.